Your source for Hawaii cannabis

 Driving While in Possession of Marijuana

-A patient and his or her registered caregiver may transport medical marijuana as long as the combined total in their possession does not exceed four ounces.
+A cardholder and his or her registered caregiver may transport medical marijuana as long as the combined total in their possession does not exceed four ounces.
 While in transit, the marijuana must not be visible to the public and cannot be removed from the container or be consumed or used in any public place.